How can I kill bacteria in drinking water?

 What are bacteria?

-Bacteria are microscopic single-cell organisms, which in most cases are one tenth the size of a human body cell.
-Unlike eukaryotic life forms, which include humans and animals, they do not have a cell nucleus that contains genetic information.
-Their DNA simply floats behind the cell wall in the cell plasma.
-Nevertheless, the bacterial cell is kept alive by a type of organelle that is also essential for the vital functions of multicellular organisms.
-The so-called ribosomes ensure the production of protein in humans, animals and plants as well as in bacteria, which plays an important role in the energy balance.
-Another characteristic of some bacterial species are the flagella made of pili that surround the bacterial cells and help the organism to move and attach itself.
+Bacteria are microscopic single-celled organisms, typically about one-tenth the size of a human body cell.
+Unlike eukaryotic life forms, such as humans and animals, they lack a nucleus containing genetic information.
+Their DNA simply floats in the cytoplasm behind the cell wall.
+Nevertheless, bacterial cells are kept alive by a type of organelle that is also essential for life functions in multicellular organisms.
+These organelles, called ribosomes, are responsible for protein synthesis in humans, animals, plants, and bacteria alike.
+Proteins play a crucial role in energy metabolism.
+Some bacterial species are also characterized by flagella, composed of pili, which surround the bacterial cells and serve for locomotion and anchoring.

 Reproduction of bacteria

-Bacteria reproduce by cell division.
+Bacteria reproduce through cell division.
 This means that the genetic information within the bacterium is copied and then separated.
-The cell wall then separates in two, so that an identical DNA strand ends up in each of the cell membranes.
-This process can quickly turn an individual bacterium into an entire colony, as the number of dividing organisms doubles each time.
-For this reason, bacterial species on the right nutrient medium experience a much faster increase in population than life forms with a more complex reproductive process.
+The cell wall then splits, so that an identical strand of DNA ends up in each of the cell walls.
+Through this process, a single bacterium can quickly become an entire colony, as the number of dividing organisms doubles with each division.
+For this reason, bacterial species on the right culture medium experience a much faster population increase than life forms with a more complex reproductive process.

-Bacterial infectious diseases attack the body when certain groups of bacteria infiltrate the human body through one of its openings or through injuries in the skin layer.
-These settle in the host organism and then multiply.
-The organism reacts to the attackers by arming itself with helper cells that are supposed to eliminate the bacterial cells.
-The short-lived generations of bacteria, in turn, defend themselves with ever new strategies of resistance against human or animal defenses.
-Due to the resulting war of attrition, weakening of the host organism manifests itself in symptoms of illness, which ultimately allow a diagnosis of the bacterial infection.
-The body can often wipe out the invading bacteria on its own.
-In some cases, however, antibiotics prescribed by a doctor are also necessary.
+Bacterial infections attack the body when certain groups of bacteria infiltrate it through openings or injuries in the skin.
+These bacteria settle in the host organism and subsequently multiply.
+The organism reacts to the invaders by producing helper cells, which are intended to eliminate the bacterial cells.
+The short-lived generations of bacteria, in turn, defend themselves with ever-evolving strategies of resistance against human or animal defenses.
+This resulting battle for survival weakens the host organism, manifesting as disease symptoms that ultimately allow for a diagnosis of the bacterial infection.
+Often, the body can eliminate the invading bacteria on its own.
+In some cases, however, prescribed antibiotics are necessary.

 Bacteria in drinking water

-Because bacteria can be found in every substance and in every place, they can spread even in water that occurs naturally.
-Tap water is also never completely free of germs.
-The bacteria settle in the pipes and tubes and are transported by the water flow.
-In contrast, it can be assumed that bottled mineral water has previously undergone antibacterial filtration.
-After opening the bottle, however, it is inevitable that bacteria will sneak into the mineral water via the oral mucous membranes and human saliva, as well as through other external influences.
-Human cultures still react to this risk by boiling water.
-Very few bacteria survive when the water is brought to the boil using heat.
-In recent years, however, UV radiation in particular has proven to be an effective tool in combating bacteria.
+Because bacteria are found in virtually every substance and in every place, their spread doesn't stop at naturally occurring water.
+Tap water is never completely germ-free.
+Bacteria accumulate in pipes and conduits and are transported by the water flow.
+In contrast, bottled mineral water can be assumed to have undergone antibacterial filtration.
+However, once the bottle is opened, it's inevitable that bacteria will enter the mineral water through the mucous membranes of the mouth, saliva, and other external influences.
+Human cultures have traditionally responded to this risk by boiling water.
+Very few bacteria survive being heated to a boil.
+In recent years, however, UV irradiation has proven to be a particularly effective tool in combating bacteria.